 Best tourism degree in the Netherlands

 Tio’s International Tourism Management programme has come in first of all tourism programmes in the Netherlands for the ninth year in a row.
 ‘Tio is the star player when it comes to tourism,’ says the guide.
-No wonder, since Tio has been a major player in the travel industry for nearly 50 years.
+No wonder, since Tio has been a major player in the travel industry for 50 years.

 “Tio’s tourism programme is a great study programme,” says student Fleur.
 “It’s about more than just tourism; we also learn about human resource management, e-commerce and (corporate) communication.
 On top of that, there’s a lot of practical training involved, which I learn a lot from.
 It is well worth the higher tuition fee!”